-Shed Dormers Roofing: How to Choose and What to Do With It
+Shed Dormers Roofing: How to Choose and What to Do With It6 minutes

 The ability to expand the space of your home is invaluable.
 For many families, the problem of increasing usable living space is particularly acute.
-If you have children, you need a separate office for remote work, or you just want to create a recreation area in your home, you should think about how to increase the usable area of your house.
-One of the most effective solutions, in this case, is the shed dormer with flat roof.
+If you have children, you need a separate office for remote work, or you want to create a recreation area in your home, you should think about how to increase the functional part of your house.
+One of the most effective solutions is a shed dormer with a flat roof.

-This term refers to an extension located on the upper floors of the house.
+This term refers to an extension located on the house’s upper floors.
 Moreover, the design of the shed dormer and the roofing options for it can be very different.

-It is dormer roofing that becomes one of the most difficult tasks in the design and construction of shed dormers.
-The integrity, reliability of the roof, the choice of materials for the roof, and the quality of the roofing installation largely determine how energy efficient and comfortable the dormer will be for living.
-At ID Flat Roof, we know exactly the answers to the most exciting questions about a shed dormer roof.
+Roofing is one of the most challenging tasks in designing and constructing shed dormers.
+The integrity, reliability of the roof, the choice of materials, and the quality of the roofing installation largely determine how energy efficient and comfortable the dormer will be for living.
+At ID Flat Roof, we know the answers to the most exciting questions about a shed dormer roof.
 Let’s talk about them in more detail.

 What Is Shed Dormer and What Options of that Construction Are the Most Effective for Living Space Expansion

-There are two basic methods how to expand the living space on the upper floor of a house.
+There are two basic living space expansion methods on the upper floor of a house.

-- Extension of the wall below that allows the creation of a full-fledged room.
-Just imagine that you extend the wall below and get a kind of terrace.
-Then all you need is to build the walls and to get a proper dormer roofing for the construction.
+- The extension of the wall below allows the creation of a full-fledged room.
+Imagine extending the wall underneath and getting a terrace.
+Then you need to build the walls and get a proper dormer roofing.

 - Another kind of shed dormer can be bumped up from a roof plane.
-In that case, you get a kind of a mezzanine or an attic attached to the roof plane.
-This looks more stylish yet requires more attention to the choice of roofing materials than a flat roof dormer.
+In that case, you get a mezzanine or an attic attached to the roof plane.
+It looks more stylish yet requires more attention to the choice of materials than a flat roof dormer

-What to choose in that case?
-That depends much on the initial plan of the construction and, foremost, on the height of the shed dormer’s window height related to the eave height of the house.
+Which one to choose?
+That depends on the initial plan of the construction and, foremost, on the height of the shed dormer’s window related to the eave height of the house.
 In any case, developing a shed dormer with a flat roof is easier.

 Benefits of a Shed Dormer With a Flat Roof

 Shed dormer not only allows you to equip a cozy and functional room under the roof.
-Due to its flat roof, this option receives several important advantages at once.
+Due to its flat roof, this option has several critical advantages:

 - Proportional ceiling height and room area.
-Attics are often not very comfortable for life due to the slope of the roof.
-A shed dormer with a flat roof is completely devoid of this drawback.
+Often attics aren’t comfortable for life due to the roof’s slope.
+A shed dormer with a flat roof is entirely devoid of this drawback.

 - Skylights are one of the most costly construction items.
 And you must admit that installing a roof window on a pitched roof will cost you much more, and there will be more requirements for such a window than for a shed dormer with flat roofing.

-Why You Shouldn’t Use Shed Dormer Flat Roofing Rigid Roofing Materials
+Why You Shouldn’t Use Shed Dormer Rigid Roofing Materials

-We may agree that clay tiles or metal roofing look more attractive.
+Clay tiles or metal roofing look more attractive.
 It’s in fashion.
-Yet it is still a bad idea when it comes to a flat roof on a shed dormer.
+Yet it is still a bad idea regarding a flat roof on a shed dormer.
 Why so?
-It is worth paying attention to the roofing material recommended for the attic or a shed dormer.
-Roofs should be not only good-looking but also practical and functional which means they should be energy-efficient, durable, warm, and no water leakages are allowed in them.
-For example, the use of rigid metal roofing materials, such as metal tiles, corrugated boards, seam roofing, and others, is not recommended.
-Why?
+It is worth paying attention to the roofing material for an attic or shed dormer.
+Tops should be good-looking, practical, and functional, so they should be energy-efficient, durable, warm, and without water leakages.
+For example, we don’t recommend using rigid metal roofing materials, such as metal tiles, corrugated boards, seam roofing, etc. Why?

 There are several reasons for this:

 - Thermal conductivity quality.
-Metal is not famous for its thermal insulation qualities and transmits heat.
+Metal has poor thermal insulation qualities and transmits heat.
 And this means that you will need to apply a thick layer of insulation, which is more expensive.
 Otherwise, the attic will be cold in winter and hot in summer.
-That’s opposite to comfort, isn’t it?
+That’s the opposite of comfort.

 - High noise level.
 Everyone has heard the sound that metal makes when rain falls on it.
 The noise is loud and obnoxious.
 No one will be pleased to live in an attic when the rain drums on the roof and does not give rest.

-So it turns out that when installing an attic, it is recommended to use a soft roof, bituminous roofing, or, that is the best idea, PVC membrane.
+So it turns for an attic, it is better to use a soft roof, bituminous roofing, or the best choice – a PVC membrane.

 Merits of a PVC Membrane Roofing

-A shed with a flat roof should withstand several factors to provide the homeowner with maximum comfort.
-These factors are as follows.
+A shed with a flat roof should withstand several factors to provide the homeowner maximum comfort.
+These factors are:

 - Protection against heating.
-There is nothing worse than an overheated roof that radiates heat into the interior.
+Nothing is worse than an overheated roof that radiates heat into the interior.
 Since the shed dormer is the highest room in the house, it heats up the fastest.
-And for the roofing of this room, low thermal conductivity is especially important.
+And for this room’s roofing, low thermal conductivity is vital.

 - Good insulation.
-This applies to both waterproofing and thermal insulation.
-A shed dormer roof should not allow heat from the inside to escape to the outside.
-As well as it should not give access to moisture.
+It applies to waterproofing and thermal insulation.
+A shed dormer roof should not allow heat from the inside to escape and not give access to moisture.

 - High strength.
-A flat roof often suffers from the accumulation of debris and debris on it, the sticking of snowdrifts, and icing.
-And in regions where there is high activity of hurricanes and tornadoes, wind resistance is also required for shed dormer roofing.
+Wind resistance is crucial for shed dormer roofing in regions with high hurricane and tornado activities.
+A flat roof often suffers from the accumulation of debris on it, the sticking of snowdrifts, and icing.

-Separately, it is necessary to draw attention to the features of the materials for the work and the specifics of the arrangement.
+Separately, it is necessary to draw attention to the materials’ features and the specifics of the arrangement.
 There are a few rules to keep in mind here: